albertniyonsenga/alu_regex-data-extraction-albertniyonsenga/README.md

 **Examples** here can be (+123) 456-789-001, (+250) 790 068 175, or (+123).456.789.103.

-> This is kinda great for `Rwanda's phone numbers` or any other country with 3-numeric characters as country codes or even phone numbers of about ten characters, but can't work well for other phone numbers.
+> This is great for `Rwanda's phone numbers` or any other country with 3-numeric characters as country codes or even phone numbers of about ten characters, but it can't work well for other phone numbers.

 </details>